chrisandrew-dev/tic-tac-toe-with-hooks/README.md

  * Use "npm install" to install dependencies; and
  * Run "npm start" to start the development server at http://localhost:3000.

+Note that the development build is not optimized.
+To create a production build, use "npm run build".

 ## Stack
 * HTML
 * Javascript